-Wisdom Teeth Removal – St. Louis, MO
+Wisdom Tooth Removal – St. Louis, MO

 Help Your Teenager Avoid Impaction & Overcrowding

 Our team strongly recommends that patients undergo a wisdom tooth evaluation by their mid-teenage years.
 This process can be performed by their general dentist, an orthodontist, or an oral and maxillofacial surgeon like Dr. Moreland.
 Countless studies have shown a clear link between early evaluations and successful outcomes for a patient’s health and wellbeing!
 Through a dedicated oral examination and comprehensive X-rays, the position of these teeth can be determined, and predictions can be made regarding any future concerns or damage that may occur.
 Interested in learning more?
-Don’t hesitate to contact our St. Louis, MO specialty practice.
+Don’t hesitate to contact our St. Louis, MO specialty surgical office.

 Should I Have My Wisdom Teeth Removed?